mel-project/docs.themelio.org/content/specifications/tech-melmint.md

 In v2, however, such a spiral cannot happen, because when there is a whiff of sym hyperinflation-induced systemic collapse, the immediate response of any rational sym holder would be to remove liquidity from the sym/mel pool to "cash out" as fast as possible.
 This rapidly disables Melmint's monetary policy.

-Furthermore, each marginal withdrawal marginally weakens Melmint, so there's no pressure to be the "first in line" to withdraw.
+Furthermore, each marginal withdrawal marginally weakens Melmint, so there's much less pressure to be the "first in line" to withdraw.

-Thus, Melmint is inherently run-proof the way properly priced money-market mutual funds, as opposed to bank accounts, are run-proof.
+Thus, Melmint is inherently run-proof the way properly priced money-market mutual funds, as opposed to fractional-reserve bank accounts, are run-proof.